 ElevenLabs built its reputation on the highest-quality AI voice synthesis available, and their Dubbing Studio brings that same voice quality to video translation.
 The platform is particularly strong on voice cloning fidelity — the dubbed voice retains emotional inflections, speaking rhythms, and subtle characteristics that other tools flatten out.

 ElevenLabs Dubbing supports 32 languages with manual editing capabilities in their studio interface, allowing precise timing adjustments.
-Pricing is usage-based: $0.18/minute for dubbed audio.
-Lip-sync video generation is an additional charge.
-For a deeper look at ElevenLabs’ broader AI voice capabilities, see our ElevenLabs vs WellSaid comparison.
+For a deeper look at ElevenLabs' broader AI voice capabilities, see our ElevenLabs vs WellSaid comparison.
+You can also access ElevenLabs voice synthesis via Soloa's speech generation tools.

 Supported languages: 32